tekajuna/CCBlade.jl/docs/src/wake_model.md

 ### Summary of the assumptions
 - we neglect the influence of the bound vortices of the other blades on the current blade.
 This is valid if all the blade have the same circulation, which is not exactly the case in yaw or with shear.
 - we neglect the influence of the longitudinal vorticity components of the tip cylinder on the velocity measured normal to the disk
-- we still assume the independance of each annular section.
+- we still assume the independance of each annular section (theoretically only valid for no yaw, no cone, and high TSR  [Branlard2015]).
 Otherwise, the determination of the axial induction at a given radial station would depend on all the other sations, requiring to solve a large system of equations (see also [Branlard2015, sect.4.3]).
-- the wake geometry is assumed as explained above, or equivalently, the wake vorticity is only shed at the blade root and the blade tip. <!-- The independance of annular sections then involves that each radial station is only influenced by the wake of the corresponding intensity. -->
+- the wake geometry is assumed as explained above: no wake expansion, plus the wake vorticity is only shed at the blade root and the blade tip.
+The wake expansion could be taken into account by a discretization in the axial direction [Crawford2006] and iterations...
+But anyway, the wake expansion results in an increase of induction near the tip, which is overtaken by the Prandtl tip correction.

 - we neglect the sweep angle in the computation of the normal and tangential velocities (this angle should be small anyway)
+- we neglect the wake redirection by the tilt angle (i.e., the wake is parallel to the ground)

+- we neglect the blade flap when evaluating the `epsilon` factors.
+The reason is that the cylider wake model is centered on the rotor hub, and does not come forward when the blades bend.

 ## TODO

-- [ ] replace Uinf and ROm by Ux and Uy
+- [ ] replace Uinf and ROm by Ux and Uy --> this also means change all the U_inf*cos(y)
-- [ ] Tilt: give the expression of Ux and Uy as in Ning2015a
+- [ ] Tilt: give the expression of Ux and Uy as in Ning2015a.
+Caution: wake velocities
+- [ ] change sign of a everywhere. a is always positive so things should read Uinf(1-a)... or not since it is not like that in Ning2021?
 - [ ] introduce deflection velocities (directly in the residual equation?)
 - [ ] notations: the yaw angle should be \chi_0 or something
 - [ ] smoothly connect to the high induction model.
 Treat the particular cases ofsome missing velocities
 - [ ] make sure the frames I use (and essentially psi) is consistent
+- [ ] would it be better to pre-evaluate epsilon and look it up during BEM computation, or can we just keep re-evaluating it on the run?

 ## References

-- [Branlard2016]
-- [Branlard2015]
-- [Crawford2006]
-- [McWilliams2011]
-- [Micallef2016]
-- [Ning2015]
+- [\[Branlard2016\]](https://doi.org/10.1007/s11044-015-9488-1) Branlard, E. and Gaunaa, M. Cylindrical vortex wake model: skewed cylinder, application to yawed or tilted rotors.
+Wind Energy, 2016.
+- [\[Branlard2015\]](https://doi.org/10.1002/we.1800) Branlard, E. and Gaunaa, M. Cylindrical vortex wake model: right cylinder.
+Wind Energy, 2015.
+- [\[Crawford2006\]](https://doi.org/10.1002/we.197) C. Crawford.
+Re-examining the precepts of the blade element momentum theory for coning rotors.
+Wind Energy, 9(5):457–478, 2006.
+- [\[McWilliams2011\]](https://doi.org/10.2514/6.2011-540) M. McWilliam, S. Lawton, S. Cline, and C. Crawford.
+A corrected blade element momentum method for simulating wind turbines in yawed flow.
+In 49th AIAA Aerospace Sciences Meeting including the New Horizons Forum and Aerospace Exposition, 2011.
+- [\[Micallef2016\]](https://doi.org/10.1115/OMAE2018-78219) D. Micallef and T. Sant.
+A review of wind turbine yaw aerodynamics.
+Wind Turbines-Design, Control and Applications, 2016.
+- [\[Ning2015\]](https://doi.org/10.2514/6.2015-0215) A. Ning, G. Hayman, R. Damiani, and J. M. Jonkman.
+Development and validation of a new blade element momentum skewed-wake model within aerodyn.
+In 33rd Wind Energy Symposium, 2015.
-- [Ning2020] Ning, A., “Using Blade Element Momentum Methods with Gradient-Based Design Optimization,” Structural and Multidisciplinary Optimization, May 2021.
+- [\[Ning2021\]](https://doi.org/10.1007/s00158-021-02883-6) Ning, A., Using Blade Element Momentum Methods with Gradient-Based Design Optimization, Structural and Multidisciplinary Optimization, May 2021.